Jays-T/the-band-room/README.md

 * This will be fixed in upcoming versions of this site.
 This doesn't actually lead to the room being deleted as the User still needs to input the correct Room_key and click the red delete button.
 * But I would still like to have it designed so that if the User clicks Cancel, the delete form is not shown at all.

-**Regarding DRY in the defensive design of the various functions**
+**Regarding some of the repeated code in the defensive design of the various functions**

+* I definitely tried to follow the adage DRY (Don't repeat yourself) as this has been an area in which it has been pointed out that I need to improve.
 * Only towards the end of this project did I come across a tutorial regarding using decorators within functions to protect endpoints.
 * As I develop this project I will be writing better code as I learn more.
-* For now I've tried to do my best with the knowledge I have currently.
+* For now I've tried to do my best with the knowledge I currently have.

 **Error Handling**